 Content management systems (CMS) are the platforms that most of the websites on the internet are built on.
 They provide an administrative backend for website owners to add, edit, and manage all of the content that a user sees when they visit that website.

-We looked at the most popular options and decided to review WordPress, Drupal, and Joomla, which together make up about 60% of the share of CMSs on the internet.
-These companies covered the range of options for small businesses in terms of features, flexibility, and ease of use.
+We looked at the most popular options and decided to review Wordpress, Drupal, and Joomla, which together make up about 60% of the share of CMSs on the internet.
+However, if you’re hosting ‘training specific’ content like e-learning or training videos consider a learning management system instead.
+Otherwise, the companies below covered the range of content-management options for small businesses in terms of features, flexibility, and ease of use.

 WordPress vs Drupal vs Joomla Summary Table